UsabilityEngineering/ThatWineIsMine/personas-scenarios.md

 ## John

-John is a collector who wants to visit as many tasting rooms as possible during his trip to wine country.
-He is a member of several wine clubs and receives automatic shipments from leading wineries in every region he visits.
+John is a wine aficionado.
+He worked through college in a local tasting room and enjoyed helping during harvest whenever his schedule permitted.
+After college, with a full-time income streaming in, he began collecting wines.
+John and his partner converted a bedroom in their home into a wine cellar complete with humidity and temperature controls.
+At least once per month they hold a dinner sharing their love of wine and food with their friends.
+John wants to visit as many tasting rooms as possible during his trips to wine country and keeps detailed tasting notes.
+He is a member of several wine clubs and receives member shipments from leading wineries in every region he visits.
+He has several favorite destinations, which offer food pairing and are always a stop when planning a weekend tasting trip to entertain out of town guests.

 ## Lauren